0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Last preparation before transition into protected mode
 --------------------------------------------------------------------------------

-We can see the last function call - `go_to_protected_mode` in the [main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L184).
-As the comment says: `Do the last things and invoke protected mode`, so let's see these last things and switch into the protected mode.
+We can see the last function call - `go_to_protected_mode` - in [main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c#L184).
+As the comment says: `Do the last things and invoke protected mode`, so let's see these last things and switch into protected mode.

-`go_to_protected_mode` defined in the [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c#L104).
-It contains some functions which make last preparations before we can jump into protected mode, so let's look on it and try to understand what they do and how it works.
+`go_to_protected_mode` is defined in [arch/x86/boot/pm.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/pm.c#L104).
+It contains some functions which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what they do and how it works.

-First is the call to `realmode_switch_hook` function in the `go_to_protected_mode`.
-This function invokes real mode switch hook if it is present and disables [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt).
-Hooks are used if bootloader runs in a hostile environment.
+First is the call to the `realmode_switch_hook` function in `go_to_protected_mode`.
+This function invokes the real mode switch hook if it is present and disables [NMI](http://en.wikipedia.org/wiki/Non-maskable_interrupt).
+Hooks are used if the bootloader runs in a hostile environment.
 You can read more about hooks in the [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) (see **ADVANCED BOOT LOADER HOOKS**).

-`readlmode_swtich` hook presents pointer to the 16-bit real mode far subroutine which disables non-maskable interrupts.
+The `realmode_switch` hook presents a pointer to the 16-bit real mode far subroutine which disables non-maskable interrupts.
 After `realmode_switch` hook (it isn't present for me) is checked, disabling of Non-Maskable Interrupts(NMI) occurs:

 ```assembly
 asm volatile("cli");